or woman power has been given great important in Indian culture.

 the five most virtuous women featuring in the great Indian epics, the

-Ramayana and the Mahabharata, have veritably shaped the psyche of the
+, have veritably shaped the psyche of the

 modern Indian woman.
 They have been portrayed as powerful characters;